AlexMoltzau/hyperlinksofai/README.md

 ### ai_academic_entity.csv

 This file was first posted on the 1st of July 2021 with a list of 469 hyperlinks and associated AI academic entities.
 These are a mix of AI-related institutes, labs, and groups.
 This .csv is currently a rough draft with three columns: (1) ai_academic_entity, (2) country, and (3) link.
+The current dataset is a draft and has not been cleaned for possible duplicates.

 ### General thoughts